Lethja/Newth/Watcom/README.md

 | Other            | Download and run the [Open Watcom](https://github.com/open-watcom/open-watcom-v2/releases) installation binary.
 If choosing a selective installation then make sure the **16-bit compiler** with **Large memory model** and **DOS Target operating system** are selected for installation |

 > Note: although Open Watcom can cross compile from Linux/Posix & NT systems
-> these instruction will assume Newth is being built by a DOS-like system.
+> these instructions will assume Newth is being built by a DOS-like system.

 ### Installing SvarDOS package manager onto another DOS (optional)

-If you already have a packet driver setup on your DOS system then it is relatively straight forward to setup the SvarDOS package manager. `.SVP` files are normal zip files so it should be possible to bootstrap the SvarDOS repository by extracting `PKG.EXE` and moving it and `PKGNET.SVP` onto the system.
+If you already have a packet driver setup on your DOS system, then it is relatively straight forward to set up the SvarDOS package manager.
+`.svp` files are normal `.zip` files, so it should be possible to bootstrap the SvarDOS repository by extracting `PKG.EXE` and moving it and `PKGNET.SVP` onto the system.
 After which you can use `PKG.EXE` to install `PKGNET.SVP` to download `PKG.SVP` to install.

 Make sure the network packet driver is loaded and both `%DOSDIR%` & `%PATH%` are set correctly then run the following: